karkman/Metagenomics2021/Day3/README.md

 Next thing to do is mapping all the reads back to the assembly.
 We use the renamed >5000 nt contigs and do it sample-wise, so each sample is mapped separately using the trimmed R1 & R2 reads.

 However, since this would take three days, we have run this for you and the data can be found from `COURSE_DATA/MEGAHIT_BINNING/`
+The folder contains the output from mapping all samples against all four assemblies.
+We will be using only the mappings against assembly from Sample03.
 Let's make a softlink to that folder as well.
 Make sure you make the softlink to your `ANVIO` folder

 ```bash
 ln -s ../../COURSE_FILES/BINNING_MEGAHIT/
 ```

-Next we will profile the samples using the DB and the mapping output.
+Next we will build profiles for each sample that was mapped against the assembly.
+The mapping output from each sample is the `$SAMPLE.bam` file.
 Write an array script for the profiling and submit it to the queue.

 __Don't__ do this from the screen and make sure your inside your `ANVIO` folder.

 ```